anshu54/SpringCore/README.md

 # SpringCore
-In this projects I inject dependencies via Constructor with help help of XML Based Configuration.
+In this projects I inject dependencies via Constructor injection with the help of XML Based Configuration.